-Evesham Township Fire District No. 1 is a combination fire and emergency medical services organization, using a mix of career firefighter/EMTs, per-diem EMTs, volunteer firefighter and volunteer EMTs to provide continuous service.
+Evesham Township Fire District No. 1 is a combination fire and emergency medical services organization, using a blend of full-time cross-trained firefighter/EMTs (historically referred to as the 'career' staff), full-time EMTs (new employee class June 2021) and per-diem EMTs, and volunteer staffing is currently used to staff apparatus 365 days a year.